 There are many opportunities out there in the UK Nuclear Industry particularly in the Engineering Function and now is a great time to start to assess and understand where you can fit into the picture.

 The Six Steps To Get Into Nuclear

-If all the talk regarding the opportunities of work in the nuclear industry or maybe just the hint of a potential pay rise if you do chose to work as an engineer in the nuclear industry has left you wanting to find out more, Get Into Nuclear is uniquely positioned to help.
+If all the talk regarding the opportunities of work in the nuclear industry or maybe just the hint of a potential pay rise, if you do choose to work as an engineer in the nuclear industry, has left you wanting to find out more, Get Into Nuclear is uniquely positioned to help.